trdroid/Android-Examples/Services/README.md

 ### Execution

-A service runs on the main thread.
+A service runs on the main thread of the application process.
 It should not run for more than 5 seconds.

 ## NonSticky Services

+When a Service returns the nonsticky flag, Service.START_NOT_STICKY, from its onStartCommand() method, Android does not restart the Service ONLY if there are no pending intents.
+This means to say that Android will restart the Service if there are any pending intents for the Service.

 ## Sticky Services

-The sticky flag, Service.START_STICKY, allows the service to be restarted by Android even if there are no pending intents.
+When a Service returns the sticky flag, Service.START_STICKY, from its *onStartCommand()* method, Android restarts the service even if there are no pending intents.

 When a service is restarted, the onCreate() and onStartCommand() methods are called with a null intent.